ImperialBower/pkcore/docs/EPIC-07_Transposition.md

     A♦ A♣ vs K♠ K♥
     A♥ A♦ vs K♠ K♣

 This is because the suits in each of the hands are only one step removed.
-Spades to hearts and clubs.
-Hearts to diamonds and spades, etc. We're missing the ones that are one removed: `A♠ A♦ vs K♥ K♣` and `A♥ A♣ vs K♠ K♦`.
+Spades to Hearts and Clubs.
+Hearts to Diamonds and Spades, etc. We're missing the ones that are one removed: `A♠ A♦ vs K♥ K♣` and `A♥ A♣ vs K♠ K♦`.

+This is still pretty good.
+Question: could we do better?
+Could we cover all of the possibilities?